How to publish your NPM Package

 }

-function copyAndManipulatePackageJsonFile() {
+function manipulatePackageJsonFile() {

-console.log('- Step 4: copy & manipulate the package.json file');
+console.log(`${COLORS.green}- Step 4:${COLORS.stop} copy & manipulate the package.json file`);

-// Step 1: get the original package.json file
+// Step: get the original package.json file

 /** @type {PackageJson} */

-const packageJson = JSON.parse(fs.readFileSync('./package.json').toString());
+const packageJson = JSON.parse(fs.readFileSync(packageJsonPath).toString());

 delete packageJson.scripts;